-Total Points Expectations Available Expectations 4 A complete response must Describe how the proposed school will monitor the progress of ELs toward English language proficiency, both annually and within the school year; Identify specific responsibilities for school staff and classroom teachers; Identify the regular intervals at which progress will be monitored; Identify specific actions/reporting that will engage students and/or families; Describe how the school will evaluate the effectiveness of its EL program and services; and Describe how the school will monitor exited EL students (reclassified fluent English proficient students-RFEPs) for two years for academic progress.
-INDEPENDENT REVIEWER EVALUATION: Click here to enter text.
+Total Points Available Expectations

+4 A complete response must Describe how the proposed school will monitor the progress of ELs toward English language proficiency, both annually and within the school year; Identify specific responsibilities for school staff and classroom teachers; Identify the regular intervals at which progress will be monitored; Identify specific actions/reporting that will engage students and/or families; Describe how the school will evaluate the effectiveness of its EL program and services; and Describe how the school will monitor exited EL students (reclassified fluent English proficient students-RFEPs) for two years for academic progress.

+INDEPENDE NT REVIEWER EVALUATION:

+Meets the c riteria.